 PERSIST – the Platform to Enhance the Sustainability of the Information Society Transglobally - was launched by UNESCO in 2013.
 It is directed by a Steering Committee and grouped into three task forces working on issues related :

-You can find more information about PERSIST on the UNESCO website and Flash January 2016-n°31, page 21.
+You can find more information about PERSIST on the Unesco PERSIST platform following this link and Flash January 2016-n°31, page 21.

 What is the ICA doing?